mathieujonson/word-reveal/README.md

 word-reveal
 ===========

-jQuery plugin to display one word at a time on scroll, click, or key press.
+jQuery plugin to display one word at a time for each click.

 Usage
 ===========